Tibetan Mastiff

 About the Tibetan Mastiff

-Standing 24 to 26 inches tall and weighing 70 to 150 pounds, the Tibetan Mastiff is a giant-sized dog with a distinctive appearance and charming personality.
-They are well-suited to active families who can provide the exercise, training, and companionship this breed craves.
+Standing 24 to 26 inches tall and weighing 70 to 150 pounds, the Tibetan Mastiff is a giant-sized dog.
+One of the few primitive breeds that has a single annual estrus cycle like wild canids, rather than the twice-yearly cycle of most domestic dogs.
+They are well-suited to owners who can provide the exercise, training, and companionship this breed thrives on.

 Lifespan Overview